learn-co-curriculum/phase-1-html-iframes/README.md

 ## Problem Statement

 Some sites let us use _their_ creations in _our_ HTML documents.
-We're sure you've noticed how many pages have Google maps built into their pages.
+We're sure you've noticed how many pages have Google maps built into them.
 The HTML tag that lets us put someone else's web page _inside_ our page is the `iframe` tag.
 We'll explore it in this lesson.

 ## Objectives